 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As stated before surgery, this is usually temporary in nature.
-You should be aware that if your lip or tongue is numb, you could bite it and not feel it so be careful.
+You should be aware that if your lip or tongue is numb you could bite it and not feel it so be careful.
 Call our office if you have any questions about this.
 We would like to be informed of post-operative numbness so we can help make sure it resolves.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which support the tooth.
+They are not roots; they are the bony walls, which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, Dr. Campbell can remove them.
 Occasionally, small slivers of bone may work themselves out during the first week or two after surgery.
 This is not unusual.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

-- There will be a cavity where the tooth was removed.
+- There will be a cavity or small hole where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
-In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
+In the meantime, the area should be kept clean especially after meals with salt-water rinses or a toothbrush.

 - If you are involved in regular exercise be aware that when your normal nourishment intake is reduced exercise may weaken you.
 If you get light headed stop exercising.

 - Do not exercise excessively or engage in activities that may increase your blood pressure for at least 72 hours following your surgery.